-2.1.1 Restrictions on the use of XPath in ADQL
+2.1.12.2.1 Restrictions on the use of XPath in ADQL

-The value of the xpathName attribute in any adql:Column element used within the input to the Search method must be a legal XPath [XPath] string that is restricted in form by the following rules:
+The value of the xpathName attribute in any adq1:Column element used within the input to the Search method must be a legal XPath [XPath] string that is restricted in form by the following rules:

 - The path points to an element or attribute value within a resource description encoded with the VOResource schema and/or any of its legal extensions. - When the path points to a specific element, that element must be of a simple type as definied by the XML Schema standard [Schema] - The path is relative and assumes that the context node is the element that forms the parent of a single resource description (e.g. a Resource element) and is of type vr:Resource or one of its legal extensions. - The path must be composed only of location steps with child axes expressed using the abbreviated syntax for child elements and attributes: elements are referred simply by their name, and attributes are referred by their name preceded by an '@' character.
 Unabbreviated location steps-i.e., those that require the double colon ('::') syntax-are not allowed.
-All other types of abbreviated axes, including use of double slashes ('//'), single and double periods ('.' and '..'), and wildcards (''), are not allowed. - The path must not include any predicates (i.e., qualifiers expressed using square brackets, '[...]').
+All other types of abbreviated axes, including use of double slashes ('//'), single and double periods ('.' and '..'), and wildcards ('\'), are not allowed. - The path must not include any predicates (i.e., qualifiers expressed using square brackets, '[...]'). - All element nodes in the xpathname must have an associated prefix. - All prefixes in the xpathname must have an associated namespace in the 'Where' element.